Published 12 July 2018

 It’s the summer holidays and I thought I would share with you this hilarious novel about the highs and lows of marriage and motherhood.
 It starts in July with the first day of the children’s school holidays and covers a whole year.

-There’s no sugar coating here, it is obvious that Ellen adores her kids but she tells it how it is and the book is completely relatable. honest and laugh out loud funny.
+There’s no sugar coating here, it is obvious that Ellen adores her kids but she tells it how it is.
+The book is completely relatable. honest and laugh out loud funny.

 My favourite part

 On returning from a camping trip Ellen found the house in disarray but the kitchen cupboards completely reorganised.
 Husband Simon had discarded anything over its sell-by date.
 Consequently, Ellen discovered that Simon had thrown out a tin because it was six years out of date and raged..

 “If there is a nuclear apocalypse tonight, we needn’t bother trying to survive, because we will all starve anyway because YOU THREW OUT MY EMERGENCY SPAGHETTI HOOPS!”